 Conservation Management Program

-Under this program, the BCT uses the following three mechanisms - all voluntary – to encourage private land conservation in NSW:
+The BCT uses four mechanisms under the CMP – all voluntary – to encourage and support private land conservation in NSW:

 What are the benefits for landholders?

-This program provides a unique opportunity for successful landholders to secure an additional revenue stream to conserve and manage native vegetation and biodiversity on their land and to diversify their income.
+This program provides a unique opportunity for participating landholders to secure an additional revenue stream to conserve and manage native vegetation and biodiversity on their land and to diversify their income.